SJD Prerequisites and Proposal

 All applicants must submit a TOEFL or IELTS or seek a waiver.
 Applicants seeking a waiver of the English language requirement, should do so by submitting a request here.
-This applies to native speakers and those who already have a US law degree.
+This applies even if you are a native English speaker and/or attend or attended a law school in the US.
 Failure to do so will delay consideration of your application.

 Successful participation in any of Penn Law’s SJD program requires a high level of English proficiency.
 Most course-work at Penn Law centers on dialogue between the instructor and members of the class.
 In addition, an SJD student must be able to communicate effectively with his or her adviser.
 Consequently, a student should be able to understand rapid, idiomatic English as spoken in class and in seminar discussions.
 Students must be able to express thoughts clearly in both spoken and written English and must read the language with ease.
 The quantity and quality of academic work required at Penn Law cannot be accomplished without such mastery of the English language.